Al Dokali Al Seyed

-Al Dokali Al Sayed (born December 20, 1993) is a Libyan footballer that currently plays for Al-Shamal as a midfielder.
+Al Dokali Al Sayed (born December 20, 1993) is a Libyan footballer that currently plays as a midfielder.

 Career

 Al Seyed has appeared in four AFC Champions League matches.
 His first appearance was as a substitute in the match against Al Shabab.
 He was then an unused substitute in the 3–3 draw with Tractor Sazi, and their following match, a 3–1 victory over Al Jazira.
 He returned to the side in the next game, scoring his first AFC Champions League goal in the reverse game against Tractor Sazi, a penalty at the start of the second half, having also made his first Champions League start of the season.
 His final appearance in that season's competition was as a substitute in their last group game, a 2–0 loss to Al-Ahli.